GuangzheWen/web-softwaretools-plain/PetStore/README.md

 ## Further help

-IF you still have any questions about our website though followed by instructions above, please eamil me through jt20452@bristol.ac.uk
+IF you still have any questions about our website though followed by instructions above, please Email me through jt20452@bristol.ac.uk

 ## ng serve process Example

 If you got error when 'ng serve', you might need need this command

 ```shell